lab-yue/r-docs/pages/R-FAQ/2-R-Basics.md

 #### 2.5.1 How can R be installed (Unix-like)

-If R is already installed, it can be started by typing [R]{.kbd} at the shell prompt (of course, provided that the executable is in your path).
+If R is already installed, it can be started by typing [R] at the shell prompt (of course, provided that the executable is in your path).

 If binaries are available for your platform (see [Are there Unix-like